tykind/tykind/README.md

 ## 👋 Greetings

 #### 📜 About me
-Born on September 21, 2007, I'm a young enthusiast navigating entering university.
+Born on September 21, 2007, I'm a young enthusiast navigating and now entering university.
 The digital realm of computers fascinates me—peeling back their layers and understanding their core.
 Beyond the screen, I maintain my balance by hitting the gym.

 🌐 Pronouns: He/Him